GSA/fpki-guides/pages/fpki_truststores.md

   3. Type: **certutil –f –dspublish .crt2 RootCA**
   4. View the **Enterprise Trusted Root.**  Then, type: **certutil –viewstore –enterprise root**

 Once the FCPCA Trust Anchor has been installed in the Active Directory (AD) Forest’s Trusted Root CA Store, the Issuing CAs will be published in the **Network Authentication (NTAuth) Store**.
-This will prevent the ability of a fraudulent user’s smartcard with a valid userPrincipalName (UPN) within the Subject Alternative Name (SAN) field from being issued by a non-trusted Issuing CA.
+This will prevent the ability of a fraudulent user’s smartcard that may contain a valid userPrincipalName (UPN) within the Subject Alternative Name (SAN) field from gaining access to the system.

   5. Open a command-line prompt as an Administrator on the **Forest Domain Controller**.
   2. Type:  **certutil –dspublish –f .cer NTAuthCA**